keboola/website/index.md

   - name: Vinh Buu, Manager of Shopper Data at Ivanhoe Cambridge
     desc: Keboola allows us to integrate data from proprietary platforms and correlate them with data from industry-leading solutions.
-Keboola is a facilitator to the business in our quest to gain market intelligence.I see Keboola as an extension of our team.
+Keboola is a facilitator to the business in our quest to gain market intelligence.
+I see Keboola as an extension of our team.
   - name: Danny Walsh, VP of Reporting and Analytics at Firehouse Subs
     desc: Working with Keboola has changed how we look at data.
 By giving franchisees